Australia shares on track to snap four quarters of gains; NZ falls

-June 30 Australian shares fell as much as 1.7 percent on Friday, posting their biggest intra-day percentage fall since Nov.
+June 30 (Reuters) - Australian shares fell as much as 1.7 percent on Friday, posting their biggest intra-day percentage fall since Nov.
 2016, with investors taking their cue from Wall Street's overnight slump.

 By 1:57 pm(0357 GMT), the S&P/ASX 200 index stood at 5,730.60 points, 1.5 percent, or 87.5 points, lower than Thursday's close.